Ounceleopard/Auto-Maintenance/README.md

 ## Auto-Maintenance
-A friendly application to keep track of your car, motorcycle and road bike service history.
+A friendly application to keep track of your car and road bike service history.
   - Oil changes, car washes etc...
     - Keeping track of parts lifespan
     - An all in one application to keep track of everything you forget to remember.